Home > Going home from the neonatal unit > What support is available when you go home

 Support from Bliss

 Bliss offers support services for families.
 We have an email service that supports parents and families of premature and sick babies.
-You can email us at [email protected] and we’ll get back to you.
+You can email us at, [email protected] and we will get back to you.